asmit27rai/kubestellar/test/performance/latency-controller/README.md

 ## Architecture

-![KubeStellar Latency Controller monitoring workflow and architecture overview][22]

-The Latency Controller monitors the complete workload deployment and status propagation lifecycle:
+The following steps describe the end-to-end workflow of object creation, delivery, and status propagation:

-1. **WDS Object Creation** → workload object created in Workload Definition Space
+1. **WDS Object Created**
+   - Initial object is created in the WDS cluster.

-2. **Packaging** → ManifestWork creation from WDS objects
+2. **📦 Packaging → ManifestWork Created (ITS)**
-3. **Delivery** → ManifestWork transported to cluster namespaces
-4. **Activation** → AppliedManifestWork created on WEC clusters
-5. **WEC Object Creation** → actual workload objects deployed on target clusters
-6. **Status Propagation** → status flows back from WEC to WDS via WorkStatus objects
+   - The workload is packaged into a `ManifestWork` object in the ITS cluster.

+3. **📬 Delivery → AppliedManifestWork Created (WEC)**
+   - The packaged work is delivered, resulting in an `AppliedManifestWork` in the WEC cluster.

+4. **🏭 Activation → Workload Object Created (WEC)**
+   - The workload object (e.g., Deployment, Service) is created in the WEC cluster.

+5. **📝 Status Collection → WorkStatus Created (ITS)**
+   - The WEC cluster reports status back to the ITS cluster through a `WorkStatus` object.

+6. **✅ Status Propagation → WDS Object Status Updated**
+   - The collected status is propagated back and reflected in the original WDS object.

 ## Features